moustaphaOut/tierraChallenge/readme.md

 The locale contains information pertaining to a specific restaurant.

 - You have its opening times, which are an Array of 7 elements, with index 0 representing Monday and 6 Sunday.
 Each of these elements have a start time, and an end time, and the times are in local time.
 - You have a list of pause actions.
 Each action has an action name, either "pause" or "unpause" and a datetime.
-Any pause action can only be followed by an unpase action.
+Any pause action can only be followed by an unpase action, and vice versa.
 These actions come in ascending order of datetime.
 The datetime is in UTC, not local time.
 - You have a timezone string, as defined by the tz database (read more here: https://en.wikipedia.org/wiki/Tz_database).

 ## `start` and `end` arguments